-15. Government assistance
+14. Government assistance

-The organization has applied and received government assistance under the Canada Emergency Wage Subsidy (CEWS) and the Temporary Wage Subsidy (TWS) programs which helps businesses by subsidizing a portion of the employees' wages during the COVID-19 pandemic.
+The organization has applied and received government assistance under the Canada Emergency Wage Subsidy (CEWS) program, which was subsequently replaced by the Canada Recovery Hiring Program (CRHP), which helps businesses by subsidizing a portion of the employees' wages during the COVID-19 pandemic.
 To be eligible, the organization must remain open, continue to pay salary and other remunerations to eligible employees and experience a decrease in gross revenues.
-Management has determined that the organization meets the criteria under CEWS and TWS and has recorded a combined amount of \$873,109 for the periods between March and December 2020, as revenue, of which \$103,555 is recorded in accounts receivable at year-end.
+Management has determined that the organization meets the criteria under CEWS and CRHP and has recorded an aggregate amount of \$563,628 (2020 - \$873,109) as revenue during the year, of which \$4,236 (2020 - \$103,555) is recorded in accounts receivable at year-end.

 The organization has also applied for government assistance under the Canada Emergency Rent Subsidy (CERS) program which helps Canadian businesses, non-profit organizations, or charities who have seen a drop in revenue during the COVID-19 pandemic cover part of their commercial rent or property expenses.
-Management has determined that the organization meets the criteria under CERS and has recorded an amount of \$59,237 for the periods between October and December 2020, as revenue, of which \$59,237 is recorded in accounts receivable at year-end.
+Management has determined that the organization meets the criteria under CERS and has recorded an amount of \$128,669 (2020 - \$59,237) as revenue during the year.